Degree Planning Software Insights

 Why Data Source Matters in Degree Planning (CMS vs SIS)

-Explains how curriculum data (CMS) and student data (SIS) are used in degree planning systems.
+Explains how curriculum data and student data are used, and how this affects planning capability and accuracy.

 Student Study Planning Challenges

-Describes the underlying complexity students face when planning a degree, including:
+Describes the structural and cognitive complexity students face when planning a degree.

 How these concepts connect